fjantunen/sev1/index.md

 > Culture isn't a slide deck or a slogan.
 It's what people actually do—under pressure, in the dark, without a script.
 > If you want real resilience, you need both: systems built to absorb shocks, and teams trained to adapt.

-** How Complex Systems Fail ⚡**
+#### How Complex Systems Fail ⚡

 Incidents aren't random bad luck.
-They're the natural byproduct of complex systems doing what complex systems do: surprising us.
+They're the natural byproduct of complex systems doing what complex systems do: surprising us. 🤯

-Richard Cook’s classic essay How Complex Systems Fail reminds us of a few uncomfortable truths:
+Richard Cook's classic essay How Complex Systems Fail reminds us of a few uncomfortable truths:

-Every system is already broken.
+Every system is already broken. 🧩
 At any given moment, parts of your system are degraded, masked by redundancy or hidden from view.
 Outages don't 'begin' so much as they finally surface.
-✈️ In aviation, aircraft don't suddenly 'become unsafe', they carry hidden wear, small cracks, and deferred maintenance.
+✈️ In aviation, aircraft don't suddenly 'become unsafe'—they carry hidden wear, small cracks, and deferred maintenance.
 Pilots fly with this reality every day.

-Safety is an active process.
+Safety is an active process. 🛡
-Resilience comes from constant adaptation, humans patching gaps, compensating for drift, making micro-decisions that keep the system upright.
+Resilience comes from constant adaptation.
+Humans patching gaps, compensating for drift, making micro-decisions that keep the system upright.
 Failures happen when that safety net frays.
 ✈️ Pilots continuously adjust trim, throttle, and heading to keep a plane stable.
 System safety is the same: a thousand small corrections.

-Failure is rarely a single cause.
+Failure is rarely a single cause. 🔗
-We crave root cause, but incidents are usually the culmination of small, latent conditions lining up.
+We want root cause, but incidents are usually the culmination of small, latent conditions lining up.
 The deploy, the config flag, the Friday pager fatigue.
 They all stack.
 ✈️ Airline accidents are almost never one error.
 They're a chain: weather, crew fatigue, a misread instrument.
 Break one link and the accident doesn't happen.

-People are part of the system.
+People are part of the system. 👩‍💻👨‍💻
 Engineers aren't outsiders 'operating' the system, they're embedded in it.
 Their heuristics, shortcuts, and blind spots shape outcomes as much as code paths and CPU cycles.
-✈️ A pilot isn’t just 'using' the plane, they're part of the control loop.
+✈️ A pilot isn't just 'using' the plane, they're part of the control loop.
 Their judgment, scan patterns, and stress responses directly affect flight safety.

-Change equals risk.
+Change equals risk. 🔄⚠️
 Migrations, deploys, and reconfigurations are where complex systems most often reveal hidden couplings.
 The system doesn't fail because someone changed it; it fails because the change exposed what was already fragile.
-✈️ Most accidents happen during takeoff and landing—the moments of transition.
+✈️ Most accidents happen during takeoff and landing, the moments of transition.
 In software, migrations and deploys are your takeoffs and landings.

+> 🔑 **Key Takeaway:**
+> Complex systems don't fail in neat linear ways.
+They fail in messy, emergent ones.
+Incident command isn't about enforcing perfect order, it's about creating just enough structure and > clarity for responders to navigate that mess. 🌪➡️🧭

 ### 3. Clear Criteria for Incident Declaration ✅